-The following table lists the most important financial and non-financial performance measures used by the Company at the beginning of 2022 in setting pay-for-performance compensation for 2022.
-These measures are not listed in order of importance.
+We did not use any financial performance measures to link compensation actually paid to our named executive officers for the fiscal year ended December 31, 2023 to Company performance.
 See the "Compensation Discussion and Analysis" section included elsewhere in this proxy statement and in our historical proxy statements for additional detail on executive compensation actions.